Frequently Asked Questions

 Am I required to take GRE or MAT?

 Can you work full-time and go to school full-time?

-Many of our students are able to continue to work during most courses in the graduate program.
-However, the clinical hours required for practicum courses does make it difficult to work on weekdays.
+Many of our students are able to continue to work while in our program, however, the clinical hours required for practicum courses does make it difficult to work on weekdays.

 Will I need to be on campus during the program?

 Yes, students may be required to be on campus 1-2 times each semester.
 Those dates are determined by the instructors of the courses students are taking.

 Do I need years of clinical experience before I can apply?

 No. You may start MSN graduate level courses right after you earn your BSN degree.
 You may start DNP graduate level courses right after you earn your MSN degree.

-We admit full-time students in summer (only) and part-time students in fall and spring.
+We admit full-time students during summer semester only and part-time students in fall and spring.
 The application deadline for summer is March 1, fall is June 1 and spring is October 1.

 We admit full-time students in summer.
 The application deadline is March 1.